Tennis Curriculum

 The Spring 2026 curriculum is designed to build complete players—technically sound, tactically astute, and mentally strong—for both singles and doubles competition.
 Each week's topics are adapted to the drills and intensity based on the players' abilities.

 Week 1: The Serve – The most crucial stroke in competitive tennis is the serve.
 This week focuses on mastering fundamentals, rhythm, and consistency to control the point from the very first ball.
+Tactical focuses include serving to the weak sides, body serves, and changing pace/spin.
+From a mental aspect, defining a pre-serve routine and handling double faults are essential.
 The key measurement of success is first-serve percentage.

-Week 2: Forehand – Control, power, spin, direction, cross-court consistency, heavy topspin, and down-the-line finishing shots are the focus.
+Week 2: Forehand – Grips can be either Western/Semi-Western, with a focus on unit turn, loading, acceleration, topspin, direction control, inside-out/inside-in patterns, and finishing shots.
+Additionally, controlling power, spin, direction, cross-court consistency, heavy topspin, and down-the-line finishing shots are the focus.

-Week 3: Backhand – Learning the versatility of topspin, slice, and volley with an efficient backhand enables players to defend or attack with two-handed topspin, one-handed slice, approach backhands, and defensive lobs.
+Week 3: Backhand – Learning the versatility of topspin, slice, and volley with an efficient backhand enables players to defend or become offensive.
+Strikes include two-handed topspin, one-handed slice, neutral/running backhands, approach shots, defensive lobs, and transition volleys.
+Additionally, neutralizing big first serves and capitalizing on weak second serves are essential.

 Week 4: Volley & Net Play – Precision and directional slice, and drop volleys; proper footwork, body positioning, and hand readiness are the focus.
 Volleys make up ~10% of shots in a match, but often are the last stroke during a point.